Wednesday, November 3, 2021

 1. A huge, tumorous maggot.
 The goblins prevented it from pupating, and instead feed it non-stop in long ant-like assembly line so that it just grows, and grows, and grows.

-6. A captured, half-crazed adventurer.
-One night he was just getting settled into his bedroll, but the next thing he knows he’s chained to the throne somewhere deep in the goblin warrens.
+5. A captured, half-crazed adventurer.
+One night he was just getting settled into his bedroll, next thing he knows he’s chained to the throne somewhere deep in the goblin warrens.
 The goblins worship yet always humorously misinterpret his commands.
 Many failed escape attempts have left him frazzled and desperate.

-8. A haggard wizard who fancied at one time that he should vat-grow his own horde of goblins.
-He realized only too late, of course, that goblins are much more trouble than they’re worth, but he just can't seem to get rid of them.
+7. A haggard wizard who fancied at one time that he should vat-grow his own horde of goblins.
+He realized only too late of course that goblins are much more trouble than they’re worth, but he can't seem to get rid of them.
 Spells known: Charm person (goblin), Ventriloquism, Mirror Image.

 10. Looks like a goblin, sounds like a goblin, acts like a goblin, but... it’s definitely not a goblin.
 Whatever it is, it looks to be wearing an ill-fitting goblin suit: The skin sits too slack in some areas and too tight in others, weird bits of hair peek out from frayed seams, and the face doesn’t move as much as it should when it speaks.
 Very conspicuous to anyone who sees it, but the goblins have no idea it isn’t one of them.